laa88rf/Gocus/README.md

-# Wocus
+# Gocus
-Focus on window
+Focus on Gnome window